 Cooking is a very human thing.
 It shouldn’t feel like a chore.
 Instead it should bring you closer to your human nature and to the others you’re sharing the food with.
 Learning to use fire and cook food enabled us to evolve into the incredible beings we are today.
 Cooking should not be considered evidence of our self removal from the natural world.
 Instead, it is evidence of our creativity as a species to use nature in new ways.
 Through cooking we were able to enjoy additional nutrients from our food.

-The ashes from fires used to cook food can be also be used as fertiliser for the land, as can scraps of vegetables and leftovers.
+The ashes from fires used to cook food can be used as fertiliser for the land.
+Scraps of vegetables and leftovers can also be used in this way.
 This is how we give back after taking what we need, and only what we need.
 Mindful eating is a truly beautiful way to appreciate the earth for all that it provides us with.
 When we eat mindfully we can forget about our troubles, sit down with family and friends and enjoy food properly, together.

 There are so many beautiful ways that we can connect to nature through food